juanccq/linux-terminal/README.md

 `vim .oh-my-zsh/themes/agnoster.zsh-theme`

-Add this line at the end to the file
+Add this line at the end of the file

 `RPROMPT="[%D{%y/%m/%f}|%@]"`